cybera/fellowship-iris-example/report/DemoScript.md

 where you can see the following branches:

 - a complex abandoned version of this demo,
-- a practice of this demo (with an open PR), and
+- a practice of this demo (with an open PR),
-- this live demo branch which has been merged to 'main'.
+- the live demo branch which has been merged to 'main', and
+- a (new) branch for this script.

 Below is an ASCII schematic of what that looks like: